David Roth (writer): Deadspin (2017–2019)

-Since leaving Deadspin, Roth has continued sports writing freelance.
-He has also written a number of editorials about Donald Trump, describing him in 2020 as "America's petty, TV-addled, and increasingly degenerate president".
-Roth maintains a substantial and active presence on Twitter.
+After leaving Deadspin, Roth continued sports writing freelance.
+He has written editorials about Donald Trump, describing him in 2020 as "America's petty, TV-addled, and increasingly degenerate president."
+Roth previously maintained an active presence on Twitter but has since become inactive there.
+He has written critically of Elon Musk's acquisition as similar to "burn[ing] the house down with everyone inside it", saying "Musk moved quickly, and broke things—the things and systems and livelihoods he was determined to break, but also the technology that prevented the site from boosting animal torture videos."